coxryan/UnifiedPredictiveAlgorithm/development.md

 - 2025-10-13 07:20: `_odds_api_fetch_fanduel` paginates until the Odds API signals completion (via `x-odds-api-page-count` or empty payload), preventing partial slates like Oregon @ Rutgers from falling back to CFBD.
 - 2025-10-13 07:33: Added `FANDUEL_CACHE_ONLY`; deploy/live workflows set it to `1` so only manual `fetch-fanduel-odds` runs hit the Odds API.
 - 2025-10-13 07:45: Ingest CFBD player usage, derive availability metrics, and merge new availability features into team inputs/model dataset.
+- 2025-10-13 07:50: Bets tab shows historical win rate for the selected spread band and clarifies the buckets used for “Most likely to hit”.

 ## In-Progress Changes (2025-10-13)